 In today’s society, self-love is a tough thing to learn, develop, and practice.
 If you’re struggling with finding self-love, try writing these three letters to yourself and watch your self-love and self-compassion grow.
 Free printables included!

 In our society, self-love is becoming harder and harder to practice in a healthy way.
-Between the constant comparing, the never-ended onslaught of beautiful pictures, the pressure to keep up with the Joneses, the fast-paced lifestyle, and the guilt, shame, and selfishness we feel when we do look at ourselves positively, self-love is no longer the norm.
+Between the constant comparing, the never-ending onslaught of beautiful pictures, the pressure to keep up with the Joneses, the fast-paced lifestyle, and the guilt, shame, and selfishness we feel when we do look at ourselves positively, self-love is no longer the norm.
 And we’ve got to change that.

 Letter to Your Past Self